-BACKGROUN ND .172 SECTION 1 ntroduction .172 Section 1.1 What to do if you have a problem or concern .172 Section 1.2 What about the legal terms? .172 ou can get help from government organizations that are not connected with us .173 Section 2.1 Where to get more information and personalized assistance .173 SECTION 3 1 o deal with your problem, which process should you use? .173 Section 3.1 Should you use the process for coverage decisions and appeals?
-Or should you use the process for making complaints? .173 COVERAGE I DECISIONS AND APPEALS .174 SECTION 4 A guide to the basics of coverage decisions and appeals .174 Section 4.1 Asking for coverage decisions and making appeals: the big picture .174 Section 4.2 How to get help when you are asking for a coverage decision or making appeal Section 4.3 Which section of this chapter gives the details for your situation? .176 our medical care: How to ask for a coverage decision or make an 4=0 ıppeal .176 Section 5.1 This section tells what to do if you have problems getting coverage for medical care or if you want us to pay you back for our share of the cost your care Section 5.2 Step-by-step: How to ask for a coverage decision (how to ask our plan authorize or provide the medical care coverage you want) Section 5.3 Step-by-step: How to make a Level 1 Appeal (how to ask for a review of medical care coverage decision made by our plan) medical care coverage decision made by our plant, .
-101 Section 5.4 Step-by-step: How a Level 2 Appeal is done .184 Section 5.5 SECTION 6 Y Step-by-step: How a Level 2 Appeal is done What if you are asking us to pay you for our share of a bill you have received for medical care?
-Your Part D prescription drugs: How to ask for a coverage decision .184 .186 or Section 5.5 SECTION 6 Y Step-by-step: How a Level 2 Appeal is done What if you are asking us to pay you for our share of a bill you have received for medical care?
-Your Part D prescription drugs: How to ask for a coverage decision nake an appeal .184 .186 or .
-187 Section 5.5 SECTION 6 Y Step-by-step: How a Level 2 Appeal is done What if you are asking us to pay you for our share of a bill you have received for medical care?
-Your Part D prescription drugs: How to ask for a coverage decision .184 .186 or .187 drug
+BACKGROUN ND .172 SECTION 1 ntroduction 172 Section 1.1 What to do if you have a problem or concern 172 Section 1.2 What about the legal terms?
+172 ou can get help from government organizations that are not connected with us .173 Section 2.1 Where to get more information and personalized assistance .173 SECTION 3 T o deal with your problem, which process should you use?
+173 Section 3.1 Should you use the process for coverage decisions and appeals?
+Or should you use the process for making complaints? .173 COVERAGE I DECISIONS AND APPEALS 174 SECTION 4 A guide to the basics of coverage decisions and appeals 174 Section 4.1 Asking for coverage decisions and making appeals: the big picture 174 Section 4.2 How to get help when you are asking for a coverage decision or making appeal Section 4.3 Which section of this chapter gives the details for your situation?
+176 our medical care: How to ask for a coverage decision or make an 4 ippeal .176 Section 5.1 This section tells what to do if you have problems getting coverage for medical care or if you want us to pay you back for our share of the cost your care Section 5.2 Step-by-step: How to ask for a coverage decision (how to ask our plan authorize or provide the medical care coverage you want) Section 5.3 Step-by-step: How to make a Level 1 Appeal (how to ask for a review of medical care coverage decision made by our plan) Section 5.4 Step-by-step: How a Level 2 Appeal is done 184 Section 5.5 What if you are asking us to pay you for our share of a bill you have received for medical care? .186 SECTION 6 Y our Part D prescription drugs: How to ask for a coverage decision nake an appeal Section 6.1 This section tells you what to do if you have problems getting a Part D or you want us to pay you back for a Part D drug drug .187